 How to retrieve proteomes?

-For example, to retrieve the proteome for Escherichia coli (strain K12), which
+For example, to retrieve the proteome for Escherichia coli (strain K12), the required query would be:

-taxonomy field rather than the
+taxonomy field or the

 How can I download proteomes?

 To download the results of a text search in UniProtKB:

 - Click the Download button

 - Choose the download format

 Canonical sequence data in FASTA format), as can a set of protein sequences including both canonical and manually reviewed ‘isoform sequences’ from UniProtKB/Swiss-Prot (where available) using the option

-Canonical and isoform sequence data in FASTA
+Canonical and isoform sequence data in FASTA format.

 - What is the canonical sequence?
 Are all isoforms described in one entry?